Vacuum excavators come in two flavors, wet (hydro vacuum excavation) and dry (air vacuum excavation).

 If you’re not sure if the best tool for your project is an air digger or water vacuum, give us a call.
 We have expertise with both systems and can help you make the right choice!

-We offer a try before you buy lease program to customers in the U.S. So try a brand new Utilivac for 30 days and we’ll give you 100% of the rental cost toward its purchase.
 Just need vacuum excavator for a short term project?
-No problem, we also offer short term leases of machines from our rental fleet.
-Please contact the factory or your dealer to learn more about our trial lease and rental programs.
+We also offer short term leases* of machines from our rental fleet.
+Please contact the factory or your dealer to learn more about our rental programs (*pending availability of rental units).